licenseware/licenseware-sdk-v3/README.md

     FileTypes
 )
 ```
+- `config` - this object will contain common data for our application;
 - `NewUploader` - this object will `hold` all the information needed (metadata) for describing file(s) which will be uploaded for processing;
 - `UploaderValidationParameters` - this object will contain metadata needed to validate file(s);
 - `UploaderEncryptionParameters` - this object will contain metadata needed to encrypt sensitive data from file(s);